FailAcademy/learning/wdp-vancouver/_lessons/week-04/01-intro-to-es2105.md

 - Illustrate the major differences between ES2015 over ES5
 - Build a basic JavaScript application using ES2015 & Gulp.
+- Refactor an ES5 app to use ES2015

 ---